pdqsoftware/React-Apps-Portfolio/boilerplate/README.md

 # Boilerplate Code
-This part of the repository contains starter code.
-It can be used to build news Apps as required.
+This part of the repository contains starter code for a ReactJS App.
+It can be used as the basis for building news Apps as required.